daemianmack/Chrome-WatchList/README.md

 First, make sure you've run `lein dev` or `lein prod`, and then in Chrome...

 1. Wrench thingy > Tools > Extensions.
 2. Hit "Load unpacked extension..." which you'll only see if you're in developer mode.
-3. Locate the downloaded git repo and select `builds/dev`.
+3. Locate the downloaded git repo and select the new build under `target`.
 Click OK.
 4. Fiddle with the options.
 5. Rejoice in a life *finally* worth living.

+##### Testing

+`lein cljsbuild once test`

 #### Dev build